Aidia-srl/npm-aruba-sms-sender/README.md

 # npm-aruba-sms-sender

 This package is used as wrapper for aruba SMS API.
-Implementation it's simple as stand-up and sit on a chair.
+Implementation is simple as stand-up and sit on a chair.

 Follows an example:
 ```javascript